6 B2B Copywriting Blunders Companies Keep On Making

 3. Poor Use of Keywords

-I can forgive people this mistake because SEO is a massively brain-frying topic, but most on-page SEO isn’t too hard once you know what you’re doing.
-The goal of any piece of copy is to persuade your ideal customer to buy, but online copy has two jobs on its hands: to persuade human readers and to appeal to search algorithms.
+I can forgive people this mistake because SEO (and increasingly, AEO) is a massively brain-frying topic, but most on-page SEO isn’t too hard once you know what you’re doing.
+The goal of any piece of copy is to persuade your ideal customer to buy – but online copy has two jobs on its hands: to persuade human readers and to appeal to search algorithms.

 The shrewd use of keywords is a crucial place where SEO and copywriting overlap.
-Keywords on their own aren’t the be-all-and-end-all to your site’s well being in search results, but you could be missing a trick if you aren’t highlighting key phrases in certain places.
-And your search rankings can nosedive if you use key phrases too frequently in your text.
+Keywords on their own aren’t the be-all-and-end-all to your site’s well being in search and AI results, but you could be missing a trick if you aren’t highlighting key phrases in certain places.

 Let’s get your keywords in the right places first.
-Though it’s important to mention your key terms naturally within your text, always try to make some mention of them within your title tag, meta description, and any HTML header tags within the page.
+Though it’s important to mention your key terms naturally within your text, always try to make some mention of them within your page title, meta description, and one or two HTML header tags within the page.

 4. Not Telling The Reader What to Do!

 There sometimes seems to be a little reticence to end on a clear direction like “Call us now on {phone number}” or “Email the team at {email address} for your free quote today!”.
 This hesitation could be down to a few reasons.
-When you’re writing copy, there can be a certain assumption that “they know where to look for our phone number, duh!” (assuming the contact details are presented front and centre).
-Alternatively it could be down to good old fashioned British awkwardness when asking people to do something!
+When you’re writing copy, there can be a certain assumption that “they know where to look for our phone number, duh!”
+Alternatively it could be down to good old fashioned British awkwardness when actually asking for the enquiry!

 5. Inconsistent Writing Styles